RodniO/BoltzmannIntegrals/README.tex.md

 Allows to find the integrals for both equal and unequal flow speeds, masses and temperatures.

-Can be used to construct differential equations for number density, temperature, viscosity, thermal conductivity and Sonin polynomial expansion (corresponding polynomials are predefined).
+Can be used to construct differential equations for number density, temperature, viscosity, thermal conductivity and Sonine polynomial expansion (corresponding polynomials are predefined).

 ## Definition